mgrove36/bbc-young-reporter/_posts/2019-03-06-whats-next-for-reading-prison.md

 So what is happening now?

-Various options have been considered; flats, low-rise housing and a new school amonNameg them.
+Various options have been considered; flats, low-rise housing and a new school among them.
 The most popular plan locally, however, is transforming the site into a theatre and arts venue.

 In 2013, a group of people from Reading’s business and art communities formed Theatre and Arts Reading (TAR) with the aim of finding a new theatre and arts venue for Reading.
 Following the closure of the prison, TAR announced its interest in the site of Reading Gaol for this venture.